 I have more than 18 years of experience in print and digital Project management and production.
 My day-to-day oversight includes an extremely detailed involvement in offshore client management systems.
 I maintain a lead role in project set up, execution, ensuring a product's delivery with quality outcomes and to every client's expectation.

 Arising PubTech E-Learning Private Limited is an emerging name in the print and publishing world.
 Based in Delhi, India, our Pre-Press production house caters to all your print & digital-related needs.

 We specialize in a wide array of print and digital solutions delivered through a team of skilled and versatile members with more than 20 years of experience working for the top publishers of the US and UK.

 Our strategic partnership with Emerson Agency allows us to offer the full components of online and printed educational products.

 Janet Wehner has more than 15 years of experience in the publishing field as a production editor, copyeditor, and proofreader.
 She served as Senior Production Editor at Paul H. Brookes Publishing Co. for 10 years.
 She specializes in copyediting curriculums, assessments, and textbooks about children with disabilities.
 Ms. Wehner graduated summa cum laude from Towson University with a bachelor of arts degree in English language and literature with minors in math and Spanish.

-In the Spring of 2019, after 5 years as the Operations Manager and Social Media Producer of a prestigious contemporary art gallery in Jackson Hole, Wyoming, Chloe Probst joined the team at Emerson Agency.
+In the Spring of 2019, after 5 years as the Operations Manager and Social Media Producer of a prestigious contemporary art gallery in Jackson Hole, Wyoming, Chloe Saron joined the team at Emerson Agency.
 She fuses her education in Fine Art and her experience in gallery marketing to specialize in today’s most relevant content platforms and digital designs.
 As a millennial in the arts, Chloe brings with her a fresh and current vision to the world of online education.